Where the two approaches overlap

 What makes the Ring Dinger distinct from a standard adjustment

-A standard chiropractic adjustment may involve targeted manual corrections at specific segments or regions of the spine based on the examination findings.
+A standard chiropractic adjustment may involve targeted manual corrections at specific segments or regions of the spine based on examination findings.
 By contrast, the Ring Dinger is known as a decompression-style adjustment with a distinctive setup and traction-like pull through the spine.
 That makes it feel different to the patient and requires more deliberate candidate selection.

 - A standard adjustment is often more segment-specific, while the Ring Dinger is associated with a broader decompression-style pull through the spine.